selkies-project/docker-nvidia-egl-desktop/README.md

 # docker-nvidia-egl-desktop

-Xfce Desktop container designed for Kubernetes with direct access to the GPU with EGL using VirtualGL for GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
+Xfce Desktop container designed for Kubernetes with direct access to the GPU with EGL using VirtualGL and Vulkan for GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
 Does not require `/tmp/.X11-unix` host sockets or host configuration.

-This container only supports Vulkan with offscreen rendering incompletely.
-Use [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop) for an Xfce Desktop container with better performance, also including full Vulkan support for NVIDIA GPUs by spawning its own X Server without using `/tmp/.X11-unix` host sockets.
+Use [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop) for an Xfce Desktop container with better performance, with fully optimized OpenGL and Vulkan for NVIDIA GPUs by spawning its own fully isolated X Server instead of using `/tmp/.X11-unix` host sockets.

 **Read the [Troubleshooting](#troubleshooting) section first before raising an issue.
 Support is also available with the [Selkies Discord](https://discord.gg/wDNGDeSW5F).**